TikTok is a puzzling and rapidly evolving world. Its distinct humor and cultural nuances often baffle outsiders.

 ► Pushing boundaries, and creating edgy, rebellious content that matched our Gen Z/Milennial audience's lack of trust in overly branded content

 People enjoy watching other people - real stories, real people, real content.
 70% of the time, consumers can distinguish between consumer-created content and brand-created content.
-(Source) To be real, we needed core values, and a framework with which to link them and earn feed cred.
+(Source)

-Core values for Social Legitimacy
+Core values for Disruptive Legitimacy

 TikTok is rapid-fire quick and unforgivable.
 Timing is everything.
 Trends emerge and fade within days or even hours.
 37% of users rely on TikTok to keep up with trends and cultural moments (Source), and brands that quickly capitalise on popular content can significantly boost visibility and engagement (Source).